SkoolNotes/Taproot/2020MATH401/KBhMATH401Limits.md

 ![jumpdisc.png](jumpdisc.png)

-As you could see, if you
+As you could see, if you try to fix the discontinuity, this would result in vertical lines, which is #il